rimjhimkhanna09/Task-Manager-API/flowchart.md

     - API: RESTful endpoints
     - CORS enabled for cross-origin requests

+**Key Technologies Used**
+1. Frontend
+   - React
+   - Axios
+   - CSS for styling
+2. Backend
+   - Node.js
+   - Express
+   - MongoDB
+   - Mongoose
+3. Development Tools
+   - npm
+   - MongoDB
+Deployment
+1. Backend
+   - Runs on port 8000
+   - MongoDB connection required
+2. Frontend
+   - Runs on port 3000
+   - Connects to backend API

-This summary provides a comprehensive overview of the project's structure, flow, and functionality.
-Each component works together to create a robust task management system with priority-based organization and easy task manipulation.
+This summary provides a complete overview of the project's structure, features, and implementation details.
+The task manager is now a fully functional application with priority-based task organization,easy task manipulation and modern UI elements.